El Paso mass murder suspect pleads not guilty, accused of targeting Mexicans

 The back-to-back massacres sparked a political outcry, with El Paso native and Democratic Party presidential hopeful Beto O’Rourke demanding the mandatory confiscation of the assault-style rifles often used in mass shootings.

-The El Paso shooting prompted powerful Texas Republicans including Governor Greg Abbott and Lt.
-Governor Dan Patrick to retreat somewhat on their staunch defense of gun rights.
+The El Paso shooting prompted powerful Texas Republicans including Governor Greg Abbott and Lieutenant Governor Dan Patrick to retreat somewhat on their staunch defense of gun rights.

 Both floated the idea of requiring universal background checks on people seeking to buy guns and talked about “red flag” laws that would allow people to petition a court to have an individual’s guns taken away.
 Even so, no concrete legislative action has yet taken place in Texas.

 Crusius is accused of driving 11 hours to El Paso from his hometown of Allen, near Dallas, on Aug.
-3 and firing at shoppers with an AK47 rifle inside a Walmart store.
+3 and firing at shoppers with an AK-47 rifle inside the Walmart store.
 He surrendered to officers who confronted him outside.

 Crusius confessed while surrendering and told police he was targeting Mexicans, according to an El Paso police affidavit released days after the shooting.
 Most of those killed were Latinos.